Complete Guide to Getting Started in Front-End Development: Learn JavaScript, React, TypeScript, and Next.js

 - Tailwind CSS: For fast and consistent styles.

-- React Router: To manage the navigation of the portfolio sections.
+- React Router: To manage navigation between portfolio sections.

-- Publication: It uses platforms such as Vercel, GitHub Pages, or Netlify to put your portfolio online.
+- Publishing: Use platforms like Vercel, GitHub Pages, or Netlify to put your portfolio online.

-Here's an example of my personal portfolio in case you want to use it as a reference, it's something basic but it has what it takes to get started:
+Here is an example of my personal portfolio if you want to use it as a reference; it is basic but has what you need to start:

 https://my-portfolio-three-eta-88.vercel.app/